In C++ specific casts are more controlled ways to perform type conversions. These are static_cast

 Although it seems useful, modifying an object that was originally declared as const

-can lead to undefined behavior, so it should be used with caution.
+can result in undefined behavior, so it should be used with caution.

 const int constantNumber = 42;